Dean L. Hubbard

-Dean L. Hubbard (born 1939) is an American academic administrator.
-He was the president of Northwest Missouri State University from 1984 until 2009—the longest of any president in the school's history.
+Dean L. Hubbard (June 17, 1939 – March 23, 2025) was an American academic administrator, who was the president of Northwest Missouri State University from 1984 until 2009—the longest of any president in the school's history.

 During Hubbard's tenure the school avoided an announced closing and created the first electronic campus in the United States.
 It also experienced success in sports, with Northwest appearing in six national title games and playing some games at Arrowhead Stadium in Kansas City.